athomasq/athomasq.github.io/categories/hikari/setyl.md

 <br/>

 ### Footnotes

+2. Setyl started out in the SME segment but has since moved up to the mid-market tier which is their current sweet spot.
+They're still building out features required to capture true enterprise customers.

+5. System-of-record stickiness helps Setyl retain existing customers, but it doesn't necessarily help them acquire new customers; in that respect, it's not a full-fledged network effect.

 I've invested 3x my usual angel cheque size into Setyl, which gives you a sense of my commitment).